Cavalier King Charles Spaniel

 History

 The story of the Cavalier King Charles Spaniel reads like a royal romance novel, and it all started in the castles of 17th-century Britain.
-These charming toy spaniels were the absolute favourites of European nobility during the Renaissance, but two British monarchs really put them on the map - King Charles I and his son Charles II of the Stuart dynasty.
+These charming toy spaniels were the absolute favourites of European nobility, but two British monarchs really put them on the map - King Charles I and his son, Charles II.

-However, the breed nearly disappeared during Queen Victoria's reign when they were crossbred with Asian breeds like Pugs and Japanese Chins, creating a quite different-looking dog.
-It wasn't until the 1920s that an American millionaire named Roswell Eldridge offered a substantial cash prize to anyone who could recreate the original spaniels seen in old royal paintings.
+However, the breed nearly disappeared during Queen Victoria's reign when they were crossbred with Asian toy breeds like Pugs, creating a flatter-faced dog.
+It wasn't until the 1920s that an American enthusiast, Roswell Eldridge, offered a cash prize to revive the original type seen in old royal paintings.
+Guided by artworks from masters like Sir Edwin Landseer, breeders successfully restored the long-nosed spaniel.
+They added the prefix 'Cavalier' to distinguish them from the shorter-faced King Charles Spaniels and to honour the royalist supporters of King Charles I.

 Cavalier King Charles Spaniel history imageCavalier King Charles Spaniel history image